EmbarkStudios/kajiya/docs/gi-overview.md

 ## Sample validation

-The above is a formula for fairly stable, but very laggy diffuse bounce.
+The above is a foundation of fairly stable, but very laggy diffuse bounce.
 If the lighting in the scene changes, the stored reservoir, ray, and radiance information will not be updated, and thus stale radiance values will be reused through the temporal reservoir exchange.
 To fix this, we must introduce sample validation from [ReSTIR GI][ReSTIR GI].

 The basic premise is simple: we must re-trace the samples kept in reservoirs, and check if the radiance they were tracking is still the same.